edsoncezar/ANGULAR-WEATHER/README.md

 Weather app
 ===========

-Weather app is the little web app for displaying the weather report from openweathermap.org using Components, Databinding, HTTP, Services, Observables, HTML5, CSS3, Responsiveness features and more!
+Weather app for displaying the weather report from openweathermap.org using Components, Databinding, HTTP, Services, Observables, HTML5, CSS3, Responsiveness features and more!

 ## App features